neverset123/DataModeling/README.md

 ### OLAP Cubes
 an aggregation of a fact metric on a number of dimensions. the OLAP cubes should store the finest grain of data. using **grouping sets ()** or **cube()** could optimize query with only one pass through facts tables instead of multi.

+1) MOLAP
+data is stored in a multidimensional cube.MOLAP is optimized for fast data retrieval, and is efficient for slicing and dicing operations.
+It can perform complex calculations ahead of time during the cube creation process.

+2) ROLAP
+compute the OLAP cubes on the fly from existing relational databases where dimensional model resides. using column format is more efficient, possible extension is cstore-fdw

 #### Operations
 1) Rollup